Marc Lore: The Man, The Myth, The Legend?

 (Image Source: Gigaom)

 We have already started to witness some of what Marc is cooking over at Wal-Mart eCommerce HQ.
 In April, Wal-Mart introduced over 10,000 discounts for online-only items if the customer would pick them up in-store.
-That number as of June is suppose to be over 1 million items.
-This was one interesting way Wal-Mart could entice people to buy stuff online without shouldering the last-mile delivery costs according to McKinsey & Company.
+That number as of June is supposed to be over 1 million items.
+This was one interesting way Wal-Mart could entice people to buy stuff online without shouldering the last-mile delivery costs, according to McKinsey & Company.

 “Last-mile delivery refers to the final step of the shipping process before it arrives on a customer's doorstep.
 It is the most expensive aspect of filling online orders, sometimes exceeding 50 percent of an item's total delivery cost.”